How to Prevent RFI Delays for Your Project

 Beyond being the cause of immediate delays, they are the precursor to contract changes that can alter the scope or specification of the contracted work.
 The most diligent contractors may submit an excess of RFIs in order to protect themselves if questions come up later.
 Each RFI can cause work stoppage or a slow down, until the contractor gets the information they need to proceed.

 RFIs happen during many parts of the construction process, but they’re most common during the bidding process and at the beginning of the project.
-Some of the main reasons they’re introduced are to get more details on the following:

 - Design coordination – Architects, engineers, and owners/developers need to get clarifications on the designs, architectural plans, drawings, and other documents.